yentsun/korinets.work/content/pages/about.rst

 Profile
 =======

+As a software developer I do:

 * web-applications
-* data obtaining and processing
+* data transporting and processing
-* task automating
+* task automation
 * environment and workflow organization